Words by Amy

-When people ask me about this dynamic, I often refer them to the great Australian Story episode about Christine Forster’s wedding, Tony Abbott’s sister – the look on his face throughout the ceremony was priceless.
-This is exactly the kind of relationship I have with my Dad!
+When people ask me about this dynamic.
+I often refer them to the great Australian Story episode about Christine Forster’s wedding.
+Tony Abbott’s sister – the look on his face throughout the ceremony was priceless.
+This is precisely the kind of relationship I have with my Dad!

 When we were looking for a venue, we knew we wanted to be married in Fremantle as it holds a special place in our hearts and is also quite central for people coming from interstate and overseas, with lots of accommodation within walking distance.
 We considered four venues but decided Moore and Moore was the one best suited to our aesthetic.

-The other attractive thing about the venue was that it already has a strong décor and theming that we liked, and they provide all catering and equipment as opposed to some other venues we looked at, which were ‘dry hire’ spaces, meaning we’d have to bring in everything (tables, crockery, catering, theming, etc.).
-The venue is not licensed, which allowed us to stock our bar, while the venue provided staff.
+The other attractive thing about the venue was that it already has a strong décor and theming that we liked.
+They provide all catering and equipment instead of some other venues we looked at.
+Which were ‘dry hire’ spaces, meaning we’d have to bring in everything (tables, crockery, catering, theming, etc.).
+The venue is not licensed, which allowed us to stock our bar while the venue provided staff.

 I started to do some research on dresses about a year out from the wedding but nothing in earnest.
-I had a look around online as I knew I wanted something short-ish [not floor length] and hopefully vintage inspired.
-I did not want to spend a lot of money, I just couldn’t bring myself to spend thousands on a dress I may only wear a couple of times at most.
+I had a look around online as I knew I wanted something short-ish [not floor length] and, hopefully, vintage-inspired.
+And I did not want to spend a lot of money.
+I just couldn’t bring myself to spend thousands on a dress I may only wear a couple of times at most.

 My little sister went shopping a few months after we booked the venue and found a dress she wanted to wear for the wedding at Review.
-She said they’d just released a bridal range and I should go in for a look as they were quite reasonably priced.
-I went in the next day and the dress I chose was the second one I tried on – when you know, you know.
-I returned the next day with my mother for her opinion and when I tried the dress on she almost cried, so I was sold.
-I did have to have one slight alteration made to the length of the straps [because I’m so short] but even with that, the dress came in at under $650!
+She said they’d just released a bridal range, and I should go in for a look as they were quite reasonably priced.
+I went in the next day, and the dress I chose was the second one I tried on.
+When you know, you know.
+Returning the next day with my mother for her opinion, and when I tried the dress on, she almost cried, so I was sold.
+I did have to have one slight alteration made to the length of the straps [because I’m so short], but even with that, the dress came in at under $650!

-Virginie knew she wanted to wear suit pants and a vest but often has difficulty shopping men’s brands because the size and fit are never quite right.
-I had been a fan of Shane Ave’s work on Facebook for a while and love the androgynous style, so knew that’s where we should get Virginie’s suit made.
+Virginie knew she wanted to wear suit pants and a vest but often has difficulty shopping at men’s brands because the size and fit are never quite right.
+I had been a fan of Shane Ave’s work on Facebook for a while and loved the androgynous style, so I knew that’s where we should get Virginie’s suit made.

-It was important for us to choose all female and mostly local suppliers for our wedding, except Shane Ave, who are based in Sydney, but lesbian owned and run.
+It was important for us to choose all-female and mostly local suppliers for our wedding, except Shane Ave, who is based in Sydney but lesbian owned and run.

-When it came time to get dressed, Virginie and I went to separate rooms and the photographer led us to our loft upstairs separately so she could capture our ‘first look’ at each other.
-This was a beautiful moment and it was nice to take some time out, just the two of us.
+When it came time to get dressed, Virginie and I went to separate rooms.
+Then the photographer led us to our loft upstairs separately so she could capture our ‘first look’ at each other.
+This was a beautiful moment, and it was nice to take some time out, just the two of us.

-We took our ‘couples’ photos in the West End of Fremantle before the ceremony, and this worked really well as it meant we didn’t have to leave our guests for photos during the reception.
+We took our ‘couples’ photos in the West End of Fremantle before the ceremony.
+This worked really well as it meant we didn’t have to leave our guests for photos during the reception.

-Our mothers walked us down the aisle and while we didn’t have a traditional ‘wedding party.’
-Some of our close family members and friends played a part in the ceremony, and all wore buttonholes or wrist corsages to tie them into the wedding theme.
+Our mothers walked us down the aisle.
+While we didn’t have a traditional ‘wedding party.’
+Some of our close family members and friends played a part in the ceremony.
+And all wore buttonholes or wrist corsages to tie them into the wedding theme.
 We gave people a color scheme [our invite dress code was ‘smart casual – no black!’] but let them choose outfits they felt most comfortable in.

 My brother and Virginie’s friend Jean [the one who set us up on a blind date all those years ago] were our witnesses.

-We incorporated a handfasting ritual as part of our wedding vows and my uncle Nick and Virginie’s best friend from France, Mika helped us with placing the ropes over our wrists during the vows.
+We incorporated a handfasting ritual as part of our wedding vows.
+My uncle Nick and Virginie’s best friend from France, Mika, helped us place the ropes over our wrists during the vows.
 My sisters helped with the venue setup and planning and ran the music at the ceremony.

-We found the most amazing local celebrant who speaks five languages, so she helped us create a ceremony in both French and English.
+We found the most amazing local celebrant who speaks five languages.
+She helped us create a French and English ceremony.
 Virginie said her vows in French and Amy in English, with the entire ceremony translated by the celebrant.

-After the ceremony, we ate and drank in the beautiful courtyard of the venue, before moving inside for speeches and dancing.
-We went with grazing tables and individual bowls for the catering rather than a sit-down meal as we felt it had a better flow and didn’t want people being stuck at a table talking to the same people all night.
+After the ceremony, we ate and drank in the venue’s beautiful courtyard before moving inside for speeches and dancing.
+We went with grazing tables and individual bowls for the catering rather than a sit-down meal.
+It had a better flow and we didn’t want people to be stuck at a table talking to the same people all night.

-I hate long and self-indulgent speeches, so there were only two.
+I’m not too fond of long and self-indulgent speeches, so there were only two.
 Virginie and I gave a speech thanking everyone for coming and mentioned almost everyone by name, which people loved.
-Amy’s mother Rebecca gave the most beautiful and speech about us as a couple and how proud she was of us both – there wasn’t a dry eye in the house.
+Amy’s mother, Rebecca, gave the most beautiful and speech about us as a couple and how proud she was of us both.
+There wasn’t a dry eye in the house.
 She’s so popular now we had requests from several friends for her to speak at their weddings, lol!!

 Rather than gifts or money, I asked my family to contribute something to the wedding.
 My sister Naomi organized and paid for the gorgeous flowers, my sister Hannah the hair and makeup, my Dad contributed to the photography, my stepdad the bar, and my mother gifted us the gorgeous croquembouche we ate in place of a traditional wedding cake.